What Is A Permalink And How To Change It?

 https://example.com/bands/80s/heavy-metal/ozzy-osbourne/ (Custom post type: "Band")

-Do Not Repeat Keywords and Avoid “Stop Words”
+Avoid Overusing Keywords and “Stop Words”

 There is no need to repeat the single keyword more than once.
 If your permalinks uses multi-level categories, you should also consider make their structure flatter.